January 4–8, 2017 North American winter storm: Mid-Atlantic and Northeast

 A blizzard warning was issued on January 5 for the eastern coast of the state of Virginia, an extremely rare event.
 The heaviest accumulations of the storm reached 13 in.
 Slick roads lead to nearly 500 crashes, one of which claimed a life.
 On January 7, the stretch of roads from Interstate 664 to Interstate 64 in Hampton, was closed because of heavy snowfall, as well as every flight being cancelled at the Norfolk International Airport.
 The Port of Virginia was also closed at midnight on January 7 because of the possibility of white-out conditions.
 Vessels were prohibited from entering or leaving, and remaining ones were advised to stay docked.

 On January 6, a winter storm warning was issued for parts of New Jersey, as the system was expected to brush the coastline with the heaviest accumulations to the southeast.
 However, the snowfall totals were later upgraded to be shifted more west as the low was expected to track more to the west then originally thought.
 A winter weather advisory was also issued for the western parts of New Jersey; however, some of these areas were later included to the warning.
 Most of the major roads in the state, such as the Garden State Parkway and the New Jersey Turnpike had their speed limits reduced because of the snowfall, although residents were advised across the state to stay inside.

 In Delaware, where as much as nearly a foot of snow fell and winds of up to 35 mph, drivers faced extremely poor visibility, which caused dozens of cars to spin out during the day on roadways.
 As the snowfall ended, Delaware Department Transportation spokesman Jim Westhoff released a statement stating "We've got to get the roads in pretty good shape before that Monday morning.", because of the risk of slippery roads.
 Governor Jack Markell issued a limited state of emergency for the county of Sussex, advising residents to stay off the roads.
 In other areas such as Claymont, a car collided with a snowplow early on January 6.
 In total, roughly 94 crashes and 23 disabled vehicles were responded to by the Delaware State Police.

 In New York, as much as 6 in of snowfall fell in parts of the state, with New York City picking up their first measurable snow of the season.
-2,300 city salt trucks and plows were dispatched to clear out the snow after the storm had subsided.